mnot/I-D/http-key/draft.md

 The "I" modifier always matches, and has the side effect of case normalising the list values to lowercase for purposes of subsequent matches (i.e., the match modifiers to its right, lexically).

+	I know this is from regex, but almost all header matching will be case-insensitive -- wouldn't it be more efficient to flag only when a match is case-sensitive?

 ### "N": Not Flag